 - Core competence - how you will demonstrate core competence.
 Unless you are currently on a UK training programme which leads directly to the specialty to which you are applying, you must attach documentation to your application demonstrating that you have gained and demonstrated the core competences required for progression to ST3.
 This is done via the 'Document Upload' area of your Oriel dashboard.
 The core competences section of the website details the rules for demonstrating competence.

-Training programmes which lead directly into all specialties are CMT/IMT and ACCS-AM.
+Training programmes which lead directly into all specialties are CMT, IMT (for Group 2 specialties only in 2021) and ACCS-AM.
 In cases where a specialty accepts trainees from other training pathways, this is specified on the person specification.

 Those who are training, or have completed training, in a programme specifically mentioned as an entry pathway on the person specification, and do not need to submit an 'Alternative Certificate of Core Competence', can answer the questions about achievement of core competences in the same way that a UK core medical trainee would.